plone/training/addons.rst

 Plone can run the same site in many different languages.

-We're not doing this with the conference-site since the lingua franca of the plone-community is english.
+We're not doing this with the conference-site since the lingua franca of the Plone-community is English.

 We would use http://pypi.python.org/pypi/plone.app.multilingual for this.
 It is the successor of Products.LinguaPlone (which only works with Archetypes).